Last Updated on April 27, 2021 by Maggie Sutton

 This one is for all the moms out there.
 We understand that getting ready for the new school year can be stressful and a chaotic mess.
-To help alleviate some of that stress and mess, we found a few DIY organization projects that can be done to help you and the kiddos have a smooth transition from summer vacation life back to the daily school life grind.
+To help alleviate some of that stress and mess, Homes for Heroes found a few DIY organization projects that can be done to help you and the kiddos have a smooth transition from summer vacation life back to the daily school life grind.
 Enjoy!

 Magnetic Box Top Holder

 Yes, Box Tops are still a thing and yes, they are still a pain to keep track of.
 Here is a quick fix to loosing all your tops.

 - Plastic reusable food storage container